Mujle/carlsberg/README.md

 „forced“ into the project.

 # Project structure
-Back-end was divided into five independant services with a structure of:
+Back-end was divided into five independent services with a structure of:

 ![alt text](https://i.imgur.com/UCGX32B.png)